What is etanercept and how is it used?

 Having an operation

-Talk this over with your specialists.
-It’s likely you’ll be advised to stop etanercept for a time before and after surgery.
+Talk this over with your rheumatology team.
+It’s likely you’ll be advised to stop etanercept for a couple of weeks before and after surgery.

 Fertility, pregnancy and breastfeeding

 If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding, we suggest you discuss your medications with your rheumatologist.

 Current guidelines say that you can carry on taking etanercept during the first six months of pregnancy.
 However, if there’s concern that your arthritis may flare up, then your doctors might recommend you keep taking it throughout the whole pregnancy.

 If this is the case, your baby shouldn’t have any live vaccines until they’re at least seven months old.
 For more information talk to your rheumatology team and your child’s doctor, as some vaccines will still be safe for them to have.

 There’s only limited information about the use of etanercept while breastfeeding, but there’s no research to show that it’s harmful.